US stocks close higher on hope of new fiscal stimulus

 An anticipated major rotation out of the US market awaits clearer evidence of sustained and solid economic growth in the year ahead, including a decisive improvement in trade, according to a report issued by investment advisory firm MRB Partners on Thursday.

-Despite a stiff valuation premium, the US market still has relative earnings advantage which warrant maintaining a mild overweight stance on the US side, said MRB Partners.
+Despite a stiff valuation premium, the US market still has a relative earnings advantage which warrants maintaining a mild overweight stance on the US side, said MRB Partners.